 Individuals who suffer from SAD usually experience symptoms similar to depression, and can struggle with low energy, daytime fatigue, social withdrawal, and poor health habits such as eating poorly and not exercising.
 Symptoms typically let up during spring or summer, when sunshine and warmer weather prompts more light exposure and social interactions.
 Despite its seasonal resolution, SAD creates a dread-filled burden for many each year, and shouldn’t be dismissed as just a “gloomy winter mood.”

-This year, the restrictions set by the pandemic have exacerbated conditions surrounding SAD.
+In the past couple of years, the restrictions set by the pandemic have exacerbated conditions surrounding SAD.
 Shelter in place has made it difficult for individuals to go outside without fear or masks, decreasing exposure to sunlight.
-Concerns of spreading the virus have also made it difficult to see friends and family, which eliminates a crucial resource to improve mood.
+Concerns of spreading covid or monkeypox have also made it difficult to see friends and family, which eliminates a crucial resource to improve mood.
 Even going out to a park may be risky for some individuals who are immunocompromised or live with elderly family members.

-Tackling SAD this year, and maybe even next fall, has to be done with COVID in mind.
+Tackling SAD this year, and into the future, has to be done with viral illness in mind.

 Some coping tools, like hanging out with friends, can be challenging during the pandemic.
-Here are some COVID-conscious options for combatting SAD this season.
+Here are some pandemic-conscious options for combatting SAD this season.

 While going out to a beach or park may be risky, a walk around the neighborhood can be a safe way to boost your mood and exposure to sunlight.
 Try to set a schedule for yourself to exercise, even if it’s a short walk.
 Running can also give additional benefits for heart health, while mindfulness exercises like yoga can help keep you grounded.